Bu4ko/console-graph/README.md

 # console-graph
-simple console graph built by array of dots
+Simple console graph built by array of dots

+Usage:

+1. Go to project root
+2. Run php ConsoleGraph.php

+String size and input array are customizable.
+If no values provided - default will be used.